f4exb/sdrangel/plugins/channelrx/udpsink/readme.md

-<h1>UDP source plugin</h1>
+<h1>UDP sink plugin</h1>

 <h2>Introduction</h2>

-By "source" one should understand a source of samples for the outside of SDRangel application.
+By "sink" one should understand a sink for samples coming from the device baseband.
 An UDP connection is established from the plugin to the given address and port and samples are directed to it.

 The UDP block size or UDP payload size is fixed at 512 bytes.